Fat loss is highly sought after by...pretty much everyone.

 However, because HIIT takes a big toll on your body, steady state cardio does have its uses, such as when you’re sick or injured.

 Engaging in 20-30 minutes of HIIT for a minimum of 3 times a week is a strong recommendation for losing fat.
 Also, though, incorporating weight training at least twice a week along with HIIT will put you at optimal calorie burn.

 As a final note, cardio will help you to burn fat, but remember: Exercise can’t burn off bad eating habits.
 If you are not eating healthful foods or in a calorie deficit, neither fat nor weight loss will occur, no matter what kind of exercise you’re doing.

-If you want to learn how to lose fat the right way, check out my program The Athlete's Method.
+If you want to learn how to lose fat the right way, start your work with me today.